make-or-break-it/promptu/docs/first_time_setup.md

    ```

 4. **Scale Kafka memory**
-   1. Our application will need at least 2048MB (or 2GB) of memory to run.
-Before you run your Github workflows to deploy your applications for the first time, you have to run the following command to scale it's memory:
+   1. The default application memory in fly.io is 256MB, but our application needs more memory to run.
+To ensure it has plenty of head room, we've choosen to give it 2048MB (or 2GB).
+Before you run your Github workflows to deploy your applications for the first time, you have to run the following command to scale its memory:
    ```sh
    cd apps/kafka
    flyctl scale memory -a promptu-kafka-eds 2048